chrisbradleyy/LeDataSciFi.github.io/assignments/asgn04.md

 ## When you're done with both parts (How to finalize your assignment)

 - Your repo should be logically organized, with subfolders for inputs, outputs, and temp files (if needed).
 No file should be in a folder that it doesn't belong to.
 (No outputs in the input folder!)
 The code should be in the main folder.
+- Clean up your repo - delete extraneous files not needed by peer reviews, or if you want to keep them: move them to a "`dev`" subfolder (which is commonly known to be a place where you put files you used while developing the code).
+You could call this subfolder "old files" or "my files" or whatever you want.
+Just clean it up for your reviewers and external eyes :)
 - If you create output or temp folders, make sure your analysis file begins by deleting those folders and remaking them from scratch.
 - If you need any additional inputs, download them to inputs.
 You don’t need to save the CCM file to your computer unless you want!
 - Make sure that you refer to files with relative paths ("/input/wine.csv") and NOT absolute paths ("User/Don/Desktop/Project/input/wine.csv") because the latter won't work on anyone else's computer